 Once the shipping bill is filed, the export procedures start.
 Before filing the shipping bill, it is essential to assess the value, HS code, weight, duty due and the country of origin for the best results.
 Then, the exporter is required to obtain a permit.

 Once the shipping bill gets filed, the export department checks to ensure the shipping bill, the code, duty rate, weight, and value are as stated for the best results.
 If there are no issues with the goods, then the shipping bill gets endorsed.
 This is done, and the shipping goods are given the Let export order.
 These are the absolute requirements for getting your goods exported legally without any issues.

 Post arrival steps:

 Once the goods arrive in the specified country, the importer files for the bill of entry, the bill of entry is the first procedure once the goods arrive in the specified country.
 In India, due to the new change in the customs rule, the goods are filed before the shipment arrives.
 If the goods are filed after the vessel arrives, a fine/penalty is levied on the shipment.

 Import custom clearance:

-Several factors can impact the customs clearance, such as the nature of the cargo, digital customs, and free trade agreements.
-Therefore, before exporting any goods through custom clearance, these factors should be considered for the best results.
+Several factors can impact customs clearance, such as the nature of the cargo, digital customs, and free trade agreements.
+Therefore, before exporting any goods through customs clearance, these factors should be considered for the best results.

 LAC Relocations, a division of M/s Laxmidas & Company, a Licensed Custom agent in Mumbai is experienced and help by guiding individuals or businesses looking forward to exporting their goods.